mono/Embeddinator-4000/README.md

 ## Development

+The [contributing guide](Contributing.md) covers a number of areas to consider when contributing to Embeddinator-4000.

 A number of internal documentation files exist describing the project and internal structure of Embeddinator:

 - [General Project Structure](ProjectStructure.md)
 - [Automated Tests](tests/Tests.md)
 - [Objective-C Generator Internals](objcgen/Internals.md)